ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 The third case is described in {{community}}.

 Media types registered by the IETF in the standards tree MUST be published as RFCs.
 Standards-tree registrations for media types defined by other standards-related organizations MUST be described by a formal specification produced by that organization.
+Note that in both cases, the early allocation process described in {{!RFC7120}} is available.

 Media types in the standards tree do not have faceted subtype names, unless they are given legacy status using the process described in {{legacy}}.